 Their confidence and optimism are understandable, even a necessity from their standpoint – they have to keep the public and potential investors engaged and excited.
 The disbelief and criticism brought to self-driving technology are normal as well, even though a little exaggerated – it’s human nature to fear the unknown and the uncontrollable.

 As always, the truth probably lies somewhere in-between.

 Sure, robotaxis have their flaws and shortcomings.
 Yes, Waymo will probably need a little more time than they anticipated to solve all the problems that will surely arise and follow up on their expansion plans.

 However, self-driving taxis will eventually become constant presences in traffic.
 They could actually be a worthwhile alternative to rude and aggressive taxi drivers who take long routes to get more money out of their clients and jeopardize the lives of their passengers and other traffic participants by violating traffic rules.
 They could also help protect the environment by reducing emissions.

 Until it happens, perhaps the fear of competition will motivate taxi service providers to improve their offer and Waymo competitors to intensify their efforts.
 Personally, I look forward to seeing the first robotaxis on the streets, and I hope Waymo will deliver on their promise of focusing on safety above everything else.

 What do you think of Waymo and their robotaxis?
 Would you ride in a self-driving vehicle?
-Share your thoughts in a comment and this article with your friends and let’s see how ready the world is for witnessing and becoming part of the future!
+Do share your thoughts in a comment and this article with your friends, and let’s see how ready the world is for witnessing and becoming part of the future!

-Stay tuned to our newsletter by subscribing to us for more articles like this.
-You can also follow us on the below social media channels:
+Stay tuned to our newsletter by subscribing to us for more interesting articles.
+You can also follow us on our social media channels for more updates.